bi0sCTF 2024 - Writeups

 Flag: verboten{11ecc1766b893aa2835f5e185147d1d2}

-By analyzing the History artifact, the URL can be identified as https://filebin.net/qde72esvln1cor0t/mal.
+Going through the user’s Chrome browser history, the URL can be identified as https://filebin.net/qde72esvln1cor0t/mal

 verboten 3 [Forensics]